TPitchers/Swift101/README.md

 }
 ```

-This protocol defines a variable called `identifier` property that returns a `String`.
-We have set the property to only be `get`able, so it can't be set by outside sources.
-Let's add it to our person.
+This protocol defines a property called `identifier` that returns a `String`.
+We have set the property to only be `get`able.
+This doesn't mean it has to be only gettable, the property can be settable as well but gettable is the minimum.

-There are two ways we can do this, the first is to make it the same as any other property.
+There are two ways to implement this, the first is to make it the same as any other property.

 ``` swift
 struct Person: Identifiable {